Grant guidelines

 Program Areas

-Our grantmaking priorities include support for a broad cross-section of registered nonprofit agencies that are focused on supporting underserved communities and that address racial equity and economic inclusion.
-Our funding pillars focus on:
+Our grantmaking priorities are focused on registered nonprofit agencies that support underserved communities and address racial equity and economic inclusion.

-- Workforce Development through Access to Education: We fund opportunities that promote job creation, strengthen small business development, and provide access to education for underserved populations.
+- Workforce Development: Promote job creation, strengthen small business development and provide career skills for underserved populations.

-- Community Development: With a focus on the creation of affordable housing, we fund programs that include homeownership counseling, foreclosure prevention, first-time homebuyer support and credit remediation.
+- Community Development: Support creation of affordable housing, including home ownership counseling, foreclosure prevention, first-time homebuyer support and credit remediation.

-- Financial Empowerment: Programs that build personal responsibility for economic self-reliance with a focus on education for youth and aging populations.
+- Financial Empowerment: Build personal responsibility for economic self-reliance with a focus on education for youth and aging populations.

 Eligibility